Prasannasaraf/cucm_srv_perfmon_api/README.md

 For script to work:

-1) Add approriate user for Servicesabibty API: add him to AXLUSERS, CCM Admin Users, CCM Super Users groups
+1) Add approriate user for Serviceabibty API: add him to AXLUSERS, CCM Admin Users, CCM Super Users groups

 2) Change IP address of your CUCM publisher (do not forget to activate appropriate services on it)